alem-platform/sprint-sql/story03/average-analyzer/README.md

 ## Instructions:

-Using the `employees` table, write a query to find the average salary of all employees.
+Using the `employees` table, write a query to find the average salary of all employees and how it as `average_salary`

 ## Resources: